andreia-pereira2/UK-Employment-Dataset-analysis-using-Tableau/README.md

 [https://public.tableau.com/views/UKEmploymentDataset_17368656693180/UKEmploymentData2011-2014?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link]

 ## Project Overview
-This project focuses on analyzing and visualizing job change trends in the UK using the **EMSI_JobChange_UK** dataset.
-By leveraging **Tableau**, I created interactive visualizations to highlight key insights related to industry and city-based job shifts.
+This project focuses on analyzing and visualising job change trends in the UK using the **EMSI_JobChange_UK** dataset.
+By leveraging **Tableau**, I created interactive visualisations to highlight key insights related to industry and city-based job shifts.

 ## Tools Used
 - **Excel**: Data cleaning and preprocessing.
-- **Tableau**: Data visualization and dashboard creation.
+- **Tableau**: Data visualisation and dashboard creation.

 ## Key Visualizations
-I developed the following visualizations to improve data interpretation:
+I developed the following visualisations to improve data interpretation:
 - **Horizontal Bar Chart**: Displays the **Top 10 Job Changes by Industry**.
 - **Symbol Map Chart**: Highlights the **Average % Change by City**.
 - **Tree Maps**: Show the **Top 10 Job Changes by Sub-Industry**.